THOMASELOVE/431-classes-2023/projB/schedule.md

 **35** presentations are complete.
 There are 2 to go.

+If you want to see whether or not I have received all of your materials for Project B, [visit this link](https://github.com/THOMASELOVE/431-classes-2023/blob/main/projB/submission_status.md).

 ## Thursday 2023-12-14 Presentations

 - All Thursday presentations are via Zoom.
 Zoom information is found [on our Shared Drive in the Project B Presentations: Zoom Information document](https://docs.google.com/document/d/1ARSzHgUeoPW45ljzvecc46pHzUEQvjpDARB0a4-5418/edit?usp=sharing).
 Please join the Zoom 5 minutes before your presentation is scheduled to start.